HankunYu/hankun_unity_packages/Assets/Packages/Utilis/README.md

 ### Extensions

 1. <u>GetAllChildren</u>
-   - return all children's transform
+   - return all children's transform as a list
-   - Etc. transform.GetAllChildren
+   - Etc. transform.GetAllChildren()

+### Editor

+1. <u>CopyComponents</u>
+   - Copy select components from one object to another one.